 - I also appreciated that the author removed the commercialized aspect of the holiday and acknowledges why many children believe in the Easter bunny.

 - On the front and back covers, the pictures of the Easter egg and basket are misleading.
 Initially, I thought that the content would be focused on the secular traditions.

 - The book uses the phrase “滚蛋比赛 (gǔndàn bǐsài / Egg games)”.
 However, it would be preferable to say 滚鸡蛋比赛 (gǔnjīdàn bǐsài/ Chicken egg games) since 滚蛋 (gǔndàn) is a Chinese interjection meaning “Be gone!”, “Get out!”, or “Go to Hell!”

-Hands-on Easter activities
+Hands-on Chinese Easter activities

 While our family believes in focusing on the religious meaning of Easter, we also take part in some modern Easter activities.

-Just for fun, I made a craft-stick puzzle of the egg on the book cover with acrylic paint.
+Since my daughter is a puzzle-lover, I made a craft-stick puzzle of the egg on the book cover with acrylic paint.
 For character reinforcement, I wrote “Happy Easter” in both simplified and traditional Chinese on the craft sticks for reading practice.